-Depressants, also called central nervous system depressants, are a type of prescription medication given to those who have anxiety, acute stress reactions or panic.
+Depressants, also called central nervous system depressants, are a type of prescription medication used for treating anxiety, acute stress reactions, or panic disorders.
 They work to slow down the brain’s activity and include sedatives, hypnotics and tranquilizers.
 Here’s a closer look at what depressants are and how they work.

 Depressants have long been a drug of choice for celebrities.
 Judy Garland, the 1950s film star, used barbiturates to unwind after work and died of an overdose in 1969.
 Elvis also famously used these drugs.
 More recently, Heath Ledger used these drugs as a way to control anxiety and stress.
 He, too, died as a result.